antrea-io/antrea/docs/design/ovs-pipeline.md

 - Flow 5 is used to match packets with the destination TCP port in set {3306} specified in the rule, constituting the third dimension for `conjunction` with `conj_id` 7.
-- Flow 6 is used to match packets meeting all the three dimensions of `conjunction` with `conj_id` 7 and forward them to table [EgressMetric], persisting `conj_id` to `EgressRuleCTLabel` that is consumed in table [EgressMetric].
+- Flow 6 is used to match packets meeting all the three dimensions of `conjunction` with `conj_id` 7 and forward them to table [EgressMetric], persisting `conj_id` to `EgressRuleCTLabel` that will be consumed in table [EgressMetric].

-Flows 7-9, whose priorities are all 14499, are installed for the egress rule with a `Drop` action defined after the rule `AllowToDB` in the sample policy, serves as a default rule.
-Unlike the default of K8s NetworkPolicy, Antrea-native NetworkPolicy has no default rule, and all rules should be explicitly defined.
-Hence, they are evaluated as-is, and there is no need for a table [AntreaPolicyEgressDefaultRule].
+Flows 7-9, whose priorities are all 14499, are installed for the egress rule with a `Drop` action defined after the rule `AllowToDB` in the sample policy, and serves as a default rule.
+Antrea-native NetworkPolicy does not have the same default isolated behavior as K8s NetworkPolicy (implemented in the [EgressDefaultRule] table).
+As soon as a rule is matched, we apply the corresponding action.
+If no rule is matched, there is no implicit drop for Pods to which an Antrea-native NetworkPolicy applies.
 These flows are described as follows:

 - Flow 7 is used to match packets with the source IP address in set {10.10.0.24}, which is from the Pods selected by the label `app: web`, constituting the first dimension for `conjunction` with `conj_id` 5.
-- Flow 8 is used to match any packets, constituting the second dimension for `conjunction` with `conj_id` 5.
+- Flow 8 is used to match any IP packets, constituting the second dimension for `conjunction` with `conj_id` 5.
+This flow, which matches all IP packets, exists because we need at least 2 dimensions for a conjunctive match.
 - Flow 9 is used to match packets meeting both dimensions of `conjunction` with `conj_id` 5. `APDenyRegMark` is loaded and will be consumed in table [EgressMetric] to which the packets are forwarded.